IKMLab/CFEVER/README.md

 Please visit the following repositories for more details:
 - Download dataset: [CFEVER-data](https://github.com/IKMLab/CFEVER-data)
 - Check the baseline code in our paper: [CFEVER-baselines](https://github.com/IKMLab/CFEVER-baselines)
+- Or you can download our [AAAI-24 Poster file](https://drive.google.com/file/d/1KSVrgRXEKGU63Dgz7nl85NLwBS5A19l2/view?usp=sharing).